Section 00 Charter

-00.07.05 Budget Establishes Amount to be Raised by Property; Certification to Town Assessor.
+00.07.05 Budget Establishes Amount to be Raised by Property Tax; Certification to Town Assessor.

-From the date of adoption of the budget, the amounts stated therein as the amount to be raised by property tax shall constitute a determination of the amount of the levy for the purposes of the TOwn in the cooresponding tax year.
-A copy of the budget as finally adopted shall be certified by the Clerk and filed by him with the Tax Assessor, whose duty it shall be to levy such taxes for the corresponding tax year.
+From the date of adoption of the budget, the amounts stated therein as the amount to be raised by property tax shall constitute a determination of the amount of the levy for the purposes of the Town in the corresponding tax year.
+A copy of the budget as finally adopted shall be certified by the Clerk and filed with the Tax Assessor, whose duty it shall be to levy such taxes for the corresponding tax year.

 00.07.06 Budget Summary